qzq2514/DNNCode/README.md

 #### Triplet Loss - base
 number between images is the distance of the pair images
-threshold can be set 1.0 to determine if the two images are from the same person.
+threshold can be set to 1.0 to determine if the two images are from the same person.
 ![](https://github.com/qzq2514/ImageForGithubMakdown/blob/master/DNNCode/face.PNG)